makersacademy/CV/README.md

 I am a creative and curious person looking to utilise and develop my programming knowledge in a role as a **Full Stack Junior Developer specialising in front end**.

 At Apple, I developed my passion for technology, apps and problem solving; I created an innovative design that brought more accurate communication between departments, which was incorporated into Apple's 'EasyPay' system in their stores nationwide.

-I also further challenged myself by taking up a role as an English teaching assistant for The JET Programme in Japan.
-I went from zero Japanese language skills to being able to understand a conversation today.
-Whilst in Japan, I also had the opportunity to volunteer alongside my teaching role.

-After my time in Japan, I returned to Apple, where I was recognised for my hard-work, positive attitude and fast pace.
-I was often asked to support the BackStage team because of my quick turn-around-times and excelled when client-facing.
-I was subsequently promoted to work as a Technical Specialist where I realised I had a knack for problem solving and wanted to do more with the software development side of things.
+I was also recognised for my hard-work, positive attitude and fast pace; I had quick turn-around-times and excelled when client-facing.
+I realised I had a knack for problem solving and wanted to do more with the software development side of things.

 This led me to studying at Makers Academy, a 16-week intensive software development bootcamp where I am learning to code.
 I think that one of the reasons I love programming is that I love understanding how things work.
 I have always been interested in solving puzzles, whether it involved objects or mental I.Q.-type brainteasers; I love putting pieces together and using logic to solve them bit by bit.

-I have a passion to learn and develop my programming skills to enable me to look for a role where I can extend my knowledge of programming.

 ## Projects